Counting continues as Government mulls by-elections conundrum

 Asked if she had changed her mind since her initial comments which suggested she would lose out to Mr Mullooly, Ms Gildernew said: “Anything can happen in this election, lads.”

-Candidates have predicted the count in Castlebar could go on for several days before the results are confirmed.
+Candidates have predicted the count in Castlebar could go on for several days before the results were confirmed.